Going onstage (www.esplanade.com).

 The oud is the king of instruments.

-It is believed to be the ancestor of the European lute.
+It is thought to be the ancestor of the European lute.
 Historians believe that the instrument's presence in the Arab world goes all the way back to the 1st century BC.
 That's more than 2,000 years ago!
 Can you even begin to imagine what life was like then?

 3